The recurrence spectrum for dynamical systems beyond specification: Dimension of recurrence sets for subshifts

 Let $x\in F_k$.
-The definition of $y_{q+1}(x)$ in \S\ref{const-sec} implies Regarding the sum, \eqref{insert-w} gives By virtue of \eqref{unif-R}, for all sufficiently large $q$ we have Indeed, the first inequality follows from \eqref{eq-a-1} and Lemma~\ref{computational}(f) with $c=2k+4t$.
+The definition of $y_{q+1}(x)$ in section~\ref{const-sec} implies Regarding the sum, \eqref{insert-w} gives By virtue of \eqref{unif-R}, for all sufficiently large $q$ we have

+Indeed, the first inequality follows from \eqref{eq-a-1} and lemma~\ref{computational}(f) with $c=2k+4t$.
 The second one follows from \eqref{relation3}, and the last one from the definition of $R(q,x)$.
 This yields the desired inequality. \end{proof} Let $v,w$ be words from $\{0,\ldots,m-1\}$.
 If $v$ is a prefix of $w$, then write $v\vartriangleleft w$.
-For each $q\in\mathbb N$, we set From the construction of the seed set $F_k$ in \S\ref{const-sec}, we have
+For each $q\in\mathbb N$, we set From the construction of the seed set $F_k$ in section~\ref{const-sec}, we have

 and for all $q\geq1$ and all $V\in\Delta_q(a,b)$,

 Inductively on $q$, we extract elements from $\Delta_q(a,b)$ and construct a sequence $(\widetilde\Delta_q(a,b))_{q=1}^\infty$ of collections of words such that and for all $q\geq1$ and all $V\in\widetilde\Delta_q(a,b)$,